 Written & Online e-Petitions

 The council welcomes petitions and recognises that they are one way in which people can let Councillors know of their concerns.
-All petitions sent or presented to the council will receive an acknowledgement within 7 working days of receipt.
+All petitions sent or presented to the council will receive an acknowledgement within ten working days of receipt.

 This acknowledgement will set out how the petition will be dealt with.
 We will treat as a petition anything that is identified as a petition or seems to us that it is intended to be a petition.

-Councillors can also present a petition on your behalf to a meeting of the council.
+Councillors can also present a petition on your behalf to a meeting of the Council.
 Details of when the next Council meeting is can be found in the calendar of meetings.
 If you would like a councillor to present a petition on your behalf, you need to contact one of them and ask if they would be prepared to do that.
-Contact details for Councillors, together with the area of the borough they represent can be found using the 'Your Councillors' service.
+Contact details for councillors, together with the area of the Borough they represent can be found using the 'Your Councillors' service.

-Petitions that are received at least fourteen days before the date of the appropriate meeting at which they could be considered and that contain the signatures of at least 50 persons whose names and contact addresses are in the borough, will be included on the agenda for that meeting.
+Petitions that are received at least fourteen days before the date of the appropriate meeting at which they could be considered and that contain the signatures of at least 50 persons whose names and contact addresses are in the Borough, will be included on the agenda for that meeting.

 Petitions - Related Pages